aroberge/reeborg-world-creation/teaching_py/lists-tuples-dicts.md

 ## For very advanced students

-A much more complex example of Python dict \(or JavaScript object\) is that of the "world map".
+A much more complex example of a Python dict \(or JavaScript object\) is that of the "world map".
 We start with a Python example:

 ```py
 World("Tokens 1")